pdstiago/Minesweeper-Game/README.md

 -Message displayed with how much time was left for the user to beat his own record

--Displays the leaderboard with the best first five times and the name of the users with these times, in each difficulty level
+-Displays the leaderboard with the top three times and the name of the users with these times, in each difficulty level

 -Very easy to follow gameplay, and safe against possible input mistakes